joakim/kay/ideas.md

 ## State

+The fields of cells are (by default) read-only.
+A field points to either a cell (by reference) or a value type (immutable).

-Differentiate between cells that are _objects_ (entities with behaviors) and cells that hold _values_ (data).
-Mutability may be implemented like Clojure's [atoms](https://clojure.org/reference/atoms), a reference type pointing to an immutable value type.
-This does add a level of indirection, with a performance and memory penalty, but it enables the management and even sharing of state in a controlled way.
-It also enables event-based reactivity and runtime guards.
+Mutable state may be implemented like Clojure's [atoms](https://clojure.org/reference/atoms) – a cell (reference type) wrapping an immutable value type, with [behaviors for replacing](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/swap!) the current value with a new one.
+This does add a level of indirection, having a performance and memory penalty, but it enables the management and even sharing of state in a controlled way.
+Reads should still be fast.
+As a bonus, it enables event-based reactivity and runtime guards.

-Having both _object_ cells (entities) and _value_ cells with immutable value types (data), allows one to reason about code in an intuitive way.
+Having both _object_ cells and _value_ cells holding immutable values, allows one to reason about code in an intuitive way.
 An object cell is a "concrete" thing with reference semantics and internal state.
-Its fields may hold "abstract" immutable values (like numbers, booleans, strings, dates, sets, etc).
-While the values are immutable, they may later be [swapped](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/swap!) if wrapped in an atom.
-An object cells may only change its own fields directly.
-Other cells must ask for changes through messaging.
+Those fields may hold "abstract" immutable values (like numbers, booleans, strings, dates, collections, etc).
 The challenge lies in uniting the two worlds ("concrete" and "abstract") in a way that makes sense intuitively and enables the expression of advanced programs, with state managed safely over time.

 ### Time